Classification of Multiwavelength Transients with Machine Learning: Conclusions

-If we remove 25\% of the objects from the training set and then test on those \ksn{removed} light curves, we achieve an average accuracy of only 73.5\%.
-From the investigation of the effect of dropping out single individual light curves we find that, while most of the light curves are still classified well, several light curves in the dataset are \ksn{poorly} classified.
+If we remove 25\% of the objects from the training set and then test on those \ksn{removed} light curves, we achieve an average accuracy of only \ksnn{78\%}. \ksnn{We expect this to be the more realistic performance of the classifier while training sets are small.} From the investigation of the effect of dropping out single individual light curves we find that, while most of the light curves are still classified well, several light curves in the dataset are \ksn{poorly} classified.
 This is because they are dissimilar to anything in the training set.
-This effect is most pronounced for supernovae, which are generally easily confused with other classes such as GRBs or novae.
+This effect is most pronounced for supernovae, which are generally easily confused with other classes such as GRBs or novae. \mln{This implies that obtaining training data for such difficult to classify objects should be prioritised as part of modern radio transient surveys.}

-The classification accuracy increases by 22\% when contextual information is included as an additional feature.
-The improvement is particularly noticeable for novae, objects typically found within the galactic plane, which are otherwise confused with GRBs.

 Finally, we illustrate the effect of including optical data.
-Unfortunately simultaneous optical and radio transient data are scarce, so we simulate optical fluxes for the radio light curves, drawing on existing distributions.
-We find that the average accuracy increases from 72.9\% to 94.7\% using the more realistic ``dropped out'' training set.
+Unfortunately simultaneous optical and radio transient data are scarce, so we simulate optical fluxes for the radio light curves, drawing on existing distributions. \ksnn{Using the more realistic ``dropped out'' training set, we find that the addition of the optical feature dramatically reduces the confusion between SNe and GRBs.}